mhdawson/arduino-esp8266/DoorAndTempSensor/README.md

 # Building

-To build you need to do the following:
+To build you need to add the following:

 * [OneWire](https://github.com/PaulStoffregen/OneWire) (must be recent version
   that supports esp8266).